mabla0531/mabla0531/README.md

 I use Rust and C# daily, and tinker with Yew/React on the side

-I am pathologically incapable of picking a Linux distro, desktop environment, window manager, theme, or terminal emulator 😂
+I am pathologically incapable of sticking with a Linux distro, desktop environment, window manager, theme, or terminal emulator 😂

 I’m currently working on mastering web development and UI/UX techniques